This post includes my July 2022 book reviews.

 Hi friends!
 How did your reading go in the month of July?
 Did you read any amazing books?
-Or you were too busy being outside, enjoying some beautiful weather?
+Or were you too busy being outside, enjoying some beautiful weather?

 Never Saw Me Coming by Vera Kurian

-At Adam’s university, there’s a special program that studies psychopaths.
+At Adam’s University, there’s a special program that studies psychopaths.

 Chloe Sevré, one of the participants is 18 but acts as if she’s been around the block once or twice.
 Vengeful and super clever, she’s always scheming something.
 Her ultimate goal is to seek revenge on a boy who did something to her back when she was twelve years old.